Funded by Senate Bill 1407

 What will happen to the court’s current facilities when the new courthouse is completed?

 After the Court vacates the Historic Courthouse and the Washington Street Branch, the County, which owns the two Court facilities, will decide what to do with the properties.
-The lease for the jury assembly space in the privately owned commercial building will be terminated.

 The state acquired a 4.33-acre site for the new courthouse in an area long set aside by the County for its new Law and Justice Center.
 The property, just beyond the city limits, is bound by Old Wards Ferry Road and Highway 108.
 Tuolumne County owns the land surrounding the courthouse site and has made significant improvements to the property, including roads and utilities, as well as site plans for incoming justice partners.
 The state purchased the land from the County for $800,000; the purchase was approved by the State Public Works Board.